Day 4: What I'm Eating and Drinking

 - Kaibosh and Hillside are teaming up for All Taste, No Waste this week.
 This popular event is back to inspire and delight diners with a multi-course dinner featuring commonly ignored and underappreciated ingredients.
 Each ticket goes towards a special dinner for those who regularly receive Kaibosh’s services.

 - Beach Babylon are taking you back to the age of disco and flared jeans with That 70s Dinner Party.
 Celebrate the groovy decade with fondue, Swedish meatballs, stroganoff and more.
 No tickets are required – just drop in!

 - On Thursday night Chow will be putting their spin on yum cha favourites.
 Yum Chow kicks off with Asian-inspired daiquiris before sequing into seven courses of yum cha-inspired dishes.
 Tickets are still available for the 10.30pm session – an ideal late night-feed of dumplings and daiquiris, complete with a soundtrack provided by Wellington’s finest DJs.

 - Pop in to one of this year’s pop-ups: Salty Pidgin’s Good Companions re-imagines classic Kiwi fish and chips; Lashings Pop-Up Brownie Bar at Wellington Chocolate Factory will satisfy your sweet tooth with seriously decadent brownies; and Match Wine Bar is back at Noble Rot for all your wine needs.

 Don’t forget to rate your burgers, cocktails and festival dishes after you’ve enjoyed them.
 Your ratings help determine the finalists and winners for each category.
-And each rating gives you a chance to , including a double pass to the exclusive awards night.
+And each rating gives you a chance to win one of three awesome prizes, including a double pass to the exclusive awards night.